spsforks/QB64-Wiki/QB64-FAQ.md

 ## Q: Do you provide changelogs?

 A: We do.
-For all recent changelogs, check [QB64.com](https://qb64.com) or [http://github.com/QB64Official/qb64/blob/development/CHANGELOG.md GitHub]
+For all recent changelogs, check [QB64.com](https://qb64.com) or [GitHub](https://github.com/QB64Official/qb64/blob/master/CHANGELOG.md).

 ## Q: Where I can view the C++ code before it gets compiled?